enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

   API server restart is required to perform KEK rotation.

   {{< caution >}}
-  Because you don't control the number of writes performed with the DEK, we recommend rotating the KEK at least every 90 days.
+  Because you don't control the number of writes performed with the DEK, the Kubernetes project recommends rotating the KEK at least every 90 days.
   {{< /caution >}}

 * protocol: UNIX domain socket (`unix`)